 There are a good range of positions for the straps making the board easy to balance with most foils.
+The forward/rear adjustment of the footstrap holes is a whole 10cm, most boards have 4cm!
 The mast track is the conventional distance from the foil.

 On the water – when I first tried the board the wind was cross off and there was zero wind at the slipway.
 The board felt quite a bit smaller than 115 ltrs.
 The board is stable as long as it has the slightest of forward motion.
 At 200 x 70 cm it is rated up to about a 7.0 sail which is about right, best with 6.5 and down.

 Getting flying – a combination of the boards “corky” or buoyant nature along with its light weight and many footstrap options make the board fly easily and early.